All Episodes

 So that's what this has come to now.

-This makes absolutely no sense unless your whole purpose here is to really just, as they say, shut it down, bring it all down.
+This makes absolutely no sense, unless your whole purpose here is to really just, as they say, shut it down, bring it all down, cause some massive dislocations and huge and all sorts of animosity that will spring from this.

-One point that I want to make is we're always being told that these are predominantly nonviolent protests, right?
+One point that I want to make is: we're always being told that these are predominantly nonviolent protests, right?

-And never, I think could you have put this in more sharp contrast than when you had all these reporters in Ferguson who are saying, Here I am in Ferguson, it's uh the protests there's uh protesters are mostly peaceful, the buildings behind me are all on fire, but don't pay attention to those because these are peaceful protests, mostly peaceful.
+And never, I think, could you have put this in more sharp contrast than when you had all these reporters in Ferguson who are saying, here I am in Ferguson.

 Let me just walk you through a brief thought experiment.

-All you have to do is think for one moment about what the outcry would be if, for example, a Tea Party group had called for openly the murder of some government agencies officials, then that happened.
+All you have to do is think for one moment about what the outcry would be if, for example, a Tea Party group had called for openly the murder of some government agency's officials, then that happened.

-And you have people saying, Oh, it's not representative of the move, it has nothing to do with it.
+And you have people saying, oh, it's not representative of the movement.

-There's no correlation here, there's no connection, there's nothing at all.
+There's nothing at all.

 Nonsense.

-It's an out and out lie.
+It's an out-and-out lie.

-But we keep being we're told over and over again that in fact somehow this group, somehow this movement, which you have to just call them the anti-cop movement, that they are not that this is not representative of them.
+But we keep being, we're told over and over again that, in fact, somehow this group, somehow, this movement, which you have to just call them the anti-cop movement, that they are not, that this is not representative of them.

-We're told that somehow those that are going out there and openly calling for the murder of police officers, and calling them racist, as a matter of course, that's what they do day in and day out.
+We're told that somehow those that are going out there and openly calling for the murder of police officers and calling them racist as a matter of course, that's what they do day in and day out.

 Well, I'm pretty sure you're not going to get any reform if your idea is to scream at people and call them racists and murderers.